Better Dressage Scores is an online schooling show designed to improve your dressage scores and save you money.

 - Tack must follow the same rules and guidelines that would apply at a live horse show for your dressage affiliation (USDF, USEA, WDAA, or Cadora).
 However, if you have a special request (such as riding in a hackamore, bareback, etc.) please contact us so we can approve it with the judge.
 At the end of the day, we’re here to have fun.

 For a more in depth list of rules, click here.
-But to recap, just try your best?
+But to recap, just try your best and be safe!

 Are your judges rated?
 Who the heck are they?